ivofernandes/color_scale/README.md

-This project is for making a color of a widget dynamic depending on a value, this a behaviour common to see in excel or google sheets, when you want to have a  color giving an indication of what value is being presented and make the data consumtion easier and more intuitive
+This project is for making a color of a widget dynamic depending on a value, this a behaviour common to see in excel or google sheets, as color scale of the conditional formatting, when you want to have a  color giving an indication of what value is being presented and make the data consumtion easier and more intuitive

 ![Color scale example screenshot 1](https://raw.githubusercontent.com/ivofernandes/color_scale/master/doc/simulator_screenshot_1.png?raw=true)